What types of exercise & when should training weighted vests be used?

-Weighted vests are ideal for all sorts of exercises due to the strength benefits they offer and should be incorporated into your routine if you're looking to build both muscle and stamina, for example, you can include them:
+Weighted vests are ideal for all sorts of exercises due to the strength benefits they offer and should be incorporated into your routine if you're looking to build both muscular strength and stamina, for example, you can include them:

 - A lighter weight vest can also be safely used for long walks to help improve your endurance but should be used with care when running training, weight loss training, or weighted lifting.

-Is a 20KG weight vest too heavy for a beginner?
+Is a 20KG adjustable weight vest too heavy for a beginner?

-Even professionals used to high-intensity training sessions will usually find a 20kg weighted vest a challenge after a short period of time, and so this weight should never be used for running as it creates a lot of stress on joints, especially if you're performing a CrossFit workout.
+Even professionals used to high-intensity fitness training sessions will usually find a 20kg weighted vest a challenge after a short period of time, and so this weight should never be used for running as it creates a lot of stress on joints, especially if you're performing a CrossFit workout.

 Instead, beginners should start with a more lightweight vest and slowly build up to using heavier weights.
 This will help your fitness levels steadily improve whilst also reducing your injury risk.

-Will training with a weighted vest will prevent your body from stagnating?
+Will training with a 10kg weighted vest will prevent your body from stagnating?